-To create marketing personas for your company, use the following checklist to help put yourself in the shoes of your typical customer and answer the questions associated with your personas’s role, goals, challenges, company, and more.
-Try to answer all of the questions here, and then come up with some of your own.
-Don’t be surprised when you discover two or more distinct personas emerging from your research -- that’s exactly what this exercise is meant to uncover.
+To create marketing personas for your company, use the following questions to help put yourself in the shoes of your typical customer and determine your persona’s role, goals, challenges, company, and more.
+Try to answer all of the questions here and then come up with some of your own.
+Don’t be surprised if you discover two or more distinct personas emerging from your research; that’s exactly what this exercise is meant to uncover.

 Personas detail questions to ask

 - What is your job role?
 Your job title?

 - What is a typical day?

 - What knowledge and tools do you use?